Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Gonadorelin fertility data from the PULSE study (Chen et al., Andrology, 2023) showed more modest improvements.
 Among 67 men treated for 20 weeks, sperm concentration increased from 7.8 million/mL to 19.3 million/mL, with progressive motility improving from 24% to 35%.
 Pregnancy rates reached 23% during treatment.

-The difference in fertility outcomes likely reflects kisspeptin's ability to maintain physiologic hormone pulsatility, which proves essential for optimal spermatogenesis.
+The difference in fertility outcomes likely reflects kisspeptin's ability to maintain physiologic hormone pulsatility, which proves important for optimal spermatogenesis.
 Continuous or frequent GnRH receptor stimulation can disrupt the delicate timing required for sperm development cycles.

 Both peptides demonstrate favorable safety profiles compared to traditional testosterone replacement therapy, but they present distinct side effect patterns that reflect their different mechanisms of action.
 Understanding these differences helps guide appropriate patient selection and monitoring protocols.

 Clinical trials consistently report minimal side effects with kisspeptin therapy.
-The most comprehensive safety analysis comes from a pooled review of 847 patients across eight studies (Abbara et al., Clinical Endocrinology, 2024).
+The most thorough safety analysis comes from a pooled review of 847 patients across eight studies (Abbara et al., Clinical Endocrinology, 2024).
 The most common adverse events were injection site reactions, occurring in 8% of patients and typically consisting of mild erythema or tenderness lasting 2-4 hours.

 Headaches affected 4% of patients, usually occurring during the first week of treatment and resolving spontaneously.
 Notably absent were the cardiovascular concerns associated with traditional testosterone therapy.
 No cases of polycythemia, sleep apnea exacerbation, or prostate-related adverse events were reported during the pooled 24-week treatment periods.